Guava-Hub/website-poc/README.md

-# Visionary Commerce
+# Guava Hub

-Visionary Commerce is a modern e-commerce proof of concept built with Next.js 14, the App Router, and Tailwind CSS.
+Guava Hub is a modern e-commerce proof of concept built with Next.js 14, the App Router, and Tailwind CSS.
 The UI leverages shadcn/ui primitives to deliver a premium shopping experience with responsive layouts, animated components, and rich interactivity.

 ## Features